WELLNESS

 The circadian rhythm, which is the body’s internal clock, significantly influences our sleep patterns.
 These rhythms are governed by environmental cues, particularly light and darkness, that dictate our natural sleep-wake cycle.
 Disruptions to this cycle, often caused by irregular sleep patterns or exposure to artificial light, can adversely affect sleep quality, leading to increased fatigue and daytime drowsiness.

 Fatigue manifests both physically and mentally, often presenting as a lack of energy, difficulty concentrating, or irritability.
-Recognizing these signs is essential for individuals seeking to improve sleep and overall productivity.
+Recognizing these signs is essential for those of us seeking to improve sleep and overall productivity.
 Quality rest is not merely a function of quantity but involves the ability to progress through the various sleep stages adequately.
 A lack of sufficient REM sleep, for instance, can impair cognitive functions, making tasks that require focus and clarity significantly more challenging.

 Sleep: From Infancy to Adulthood